 “As soon as” is an adverbial subordinating conjunction of time, used to introduce depending clause.
 Generally, as soon as is used to express or show an action that immediately happens after earlier action is just completed.
 Simply, it is used to express two actions with minimum gap in which one follows another.
 So, let’s learn about the correct use of “As soon as conjunction of time.”

-•As soon as we reach at the reservation centre, we will let you know about status.
+- As soon as we reach at the reservation centre, we will let you know about the status.

 In both situations, we are speaking about the future.
 But, in the as soon as clause, we have used simple present with future meaning.